SteVEX-HG/WRIT2E-documentation-assignement/initial-draft.md

 Want to learn C++ programming but you don't know how to run your own code?
 Don't worry!
 This tutorial is going to guide you through the process of setting up a C++ development environment and running your code in the command line.
 You don't need to have any previous programming experience or pre-installed software on your machine to get started!

-> #### Note
+> [!Note]
-> This tutorial is only intended for **64-bit** machines running the **Windows 10** operating system, as a C++ development environments varies significantly across different operating systems.
+> This tutorial is only intended for ***64-bit*** machines running the ***Windows 10*** operating system, as a C++ development environments varies significantly across different operating systems.
-> - You may use this tutorial for **Windows 11**, but some of the graphics may be different.
+> - You may use this tutorial for ***Windows 11***, but some of the graphics may be different.
->   - **Never** use this tutorial for MacOS or Linux systems.
+>   - ***Never*** use this tutorial for MacOS or Linux systems.
 > <br/>
 >
 > - Your machine is most likely 64-bit unless it's over a decade old.

 ## Overview
-A C++ Development environment ultimately boils down to a C++ **complier**, which makes it possible for Windows to understand your own code, and a **debugger**, which runs the code in a specific way that helps you fix mistakes in the code.
+A C++ Development environment ultimately boils down to a C++ ***complier***, which makes it possible for Windows to understand your own code, and a ***debugger***, which runs the code in a specific way that helps you fix mistakes in the code.
 Following this tutorial, you will install the compiler and debugger provided by MinGW-w64.
 You will also learn the most bare-bone way to write and compile a C++ program, namely with Notepad and the command line.
 Starting with this most basic form of development environment is a great foundation that will help you understand more advanced environments later on.

 ---